sapcc/swift-drive-autopilot/README.md

 Currently, the `secret` will be used as encryption key directly.
 Other key derivation schemes may be supported in the future.

+### Runtime interface

+`swift-drive-autopilot` maintains the directory `/run/swift-storage/state` to store and advertise state information.
+Currently, the following files will be
+written:

+* `flag-ready` is an empty file whose existence marks that `swift-drive-autopilot` has run at least once.
+This flag can be used to delay the startup of Swift services until storage is available.

 ### In Docker

 When used as a container, supply the host's root filesystem as a bind-mount and